Want to learn to play roller derby? Join Fresh Meat, our 15-week course to teach you everything you need to know!

 The start of the course is really important, and if you can’t make the first session of an intake, you can start in the second week.
 If you miss both of these sessions you will have to wait until the next intake.

 You must be 18 or over, and if you are under the age of 21 or look particularly youthful (lucky you!) please bring photo ID with you.
 We’re really strict on this policy as our insurance does not cover under 18s.
-We are starting a junior roller derby league soon – get in touch for more info on that.
+There’s no upper age limit, and we have skaters in their 50s and beyond!

 If you have any longstanding illnesses/injuries, you’ll need to show us a note from your doctor before we can let you skate.